Smenkhkare: Death and burial

 However, evidence to support the much older claim was not provided beyond the single point of spinal degeneration.
 Other scholars still dispute Hawass's assessment of the mummy's age and the identification of KV55 as Akhenaten.
 Where Filer and Strouhal relied on multiple indicators to determine the younger age, the new study cited one point to indicate a much older age.
 One letter to the JAMA editors came from Arizona State University bioarchaeologist Brenda J. Baker.
 The content was retold on the Archaeology News Network website and is representative of a portion of the dissent:

 A specialist in human osteology and paleopathology, Baker takes issue with the identification of the skeletonized mummy KV55 as Tutankhamun's father, Akhenaten.
 The authors [Hawass et al in JAMA] place this individual’s age at the time of death at 35–45, despite producing no evidence that repudiates well-known prior examinations citing the age in the 18–26 range.

 These earlier analyses – documented with written descriptions, photographs and radiographs – show a pattern of fused and unfused epiphyses (caps on ends of growing bones) throughout the skeleton, indicating a man much younger than Akhenaten is believed to have been at the time of his death.
 Baker also uses a photograph of the pubic symphysis of the pelvis to narrow the age of KV55 to 18–23 based on recent techniques used in osteology and forensic anthropology.

-An examination of the KV55 mummy was conducted in 1998 by Czech anthropologist Eugene Strouhal.
+An examination of the KV55 mummy was conducted in 1998 by Czech anthropologist Eugen Strouhal.
 He published his conclusions in 2010 where he 'utterly excluded the possibility of Akhenaten':

 [T]he unambiguous male skeleton from Tomb 55 proved decisively by a long list of biological developmental features his age at death to be in the range of 19–22 years which fully agrees with the results of the previous determination by Harrison (1966)...
 He did not possess the slightest dental pathology and not even the onset of degenerative changes in the spine and joints.

+Moreover, according to the genetic research KV55 cannot be maternal grandfather of the two daughters of Tutankhamun, who are believed to be children of Akhenaten's daughter, Queen Ankhesenamun.
+Juan Belmonte argues that the most likely solution to this problem is that KV55 body belongs to Smenkhkare, not Akhenaten.
+However he acknowledges that there are also possibilities that Tutankhamun fathered his children by different consort(s) than Ankhesenamun, or that KV55 is indeed Akhenaten but he was not the biological father of Ankhesenamun because of Nefertiti's extramarital affair.